Role and Responsibilities

 Newly announced, global flexible vacation program providing employees the opportunity to work with the business in tailoring their paid time off to personal goals.

 If you have retired or decided its time to be home with family each night and holiday, join CAE as a Flight Simulator or Ground School Instructor Pilot.

 Instructor Pilot US

-Our Instructor Pilots are responsible for the delivery of flight training in a flight simulator and ground school in accordance with the appropriate regulatory agency, CAE approved curriculum, and customer requirements.
-They act as subject matter expert (SME) ready to lead client(s) through their training.
+Responsible for the delivery of flight training in a flight simulator and ground school in accordance with the appropriate regulatory agency, CAE approved curriculum, and customer requirements.
+Act as subject matter expert (SME) ready to lead client(s) through their training.
 After 1.5+ years, per business needs, designated Instructors are expected to qualify as a Training Center Evaluator (TCE) and customer contract check airman.